quchen/articles/fbut.md

 using `ByteString.Encoding`.

-`ByteString.Char8` has very few limited uses, for example if you're communicating over a HTTP connections the commands are all ASCII, so using `Char8` saves you from converting between `ByteString` and `String` explicitly all the time.
-(Note that HTTP requests can still contain Unicode in their bodies, so HTTP isn't a ticket to using `Char8` in general.)
+`ByteString.Char8` has very few limited uses, for example if you're communicating over a HTTP connections the headers are all ASCII.
+Using `Char8` saves you from converting your literal `String`s in the code to `ByteString` explicitly all the time, but note that HTTP requests can still contain Unicode in their bodies, so HTTP isn't a ticket to using `Char8` in general.

 [binary]: http://hackage.haskell.org/package/binary